asbjornh/vscode-module-templates/README.md

 ### module-templates.templates

-An array of template objects.
+An object whose keys are id strings (which can be used in other templates, see `extends`) and values are template objects.
 Templates have the following properties:

 #### displayName